A day in the life of a Speech Pathologist

 8:30 – 9:00am

 I arrive at the office and prepare for my day.
-I’m based at Therapy Focus’ Bentley office so I see customers either in the clinic here at Bentley, at schools during term time, at daycare or in their home.
+I’m based at Therapy Focus’ Bentley office so I see customers either in the office here at Bentley, at schools during term time, at daycare or in their home.

 Preparing for my sessions includes reading through each customer’s last session notes and therapy goals to make sure we are focusing on the right areas and building on the skills developed in our previous session.
 I gather resources and choose games/activities for each customer based on their therapy goals.